mosip/id-authentication/design/pre-registration/pre-registration-booking-service.md

-# Approach for Booking Registration client
+# Approach for Booking Registration center

 **Background**
 - Exposing the REST API to book a registration center with availability time slot for a citizen.